-As winter soon approaches, it’s time to store away some of your summer gear, and bike gloves are not an item that can be ignored when putting them away.
-Besides their intended use, gloves are often used for wiping sweat away and worse as a tissue.
-That makes the gloves you wear disgusting bacteria collectors if not cleaned, regularly and before storing.
+As winter soon approaches it’s time to store away your summer gear.
+Especially your bike gloves which shouldn’t be ignored when putting them away.
+Besides their intended use, gloves are often used for wiping the sweat away and worse as a tissue.
+That makes them disgusting bacteria collectors if not cleaned regularly and before storing.
 So what is the best way to clean them, as a good pair of gloves can be a bit expensive and may not be machine washable?

 Supplies you may already have on hand for cleaning your cycling gloves: